gustavoauler/grid-connected-inverters-control/README.md

 # Grid connected inverters, Filters and Control

 The purpose of this repository is to study the injection of current into the grid by distributed generation systems, e.g., photovoltaic.
-The repository covers the AC analysis of the filters, full schematics, and simulations of the grid-connected inverters, both with and without Pulse-Width-Modulation (PWM).
+The repository covers the AC analysis of the filters, full schematics, and simulations of the grid connected inverters, both with and without Pulse-Width-Modulation (PWM).
 It is designed to assist beginners in developing a fundamental understanding of power electronics and control theory applications.
 Each topic is separated into a different paste, which includes a brief theoretical explanation in a .md file and simulations, primarily in PSIM files.